 The 1950s and 1960s were the decades when science-fiction movies boomed and during that time not so much technology, but disgust, shock, fear, basically all aspects of horror and horror movies, were used instead to give science fiction movies a certain direction by presenting miniature or giant creatures, mutants and every kind or harrowing creature that would make an audience scream.

-We must not forget then, that the majority of all 1950s scifi movies is connected to gothic literature, in particular to Shelley’s original Frankenstein; in the gothic tradition of the 19th century horror and science fiction were still united.
+We must not forget then, that the majority of all 1950s scifi movies are connected to gothic literature, in particular to Shelley’s original Frankenstein; in the gothic tradition of the 19th century horror and science fiction were still united.
 But while the “modern” scientists of the 1950s movies worked in teams and research groups; their fictional ancestors were loners, often described as, well, suspicious characters who worked in the dark in strange, remote places like old castles and hidden underground research labs.

 This is just one feature that leads towards Hantke’s basic theme in the book: that the US military with all its branches not only comes to the (successful) rescue of all mankind, but that the organized, devoted and loyal aspects of the military have nothing but positive effects so that they should be part of everyday civilian life in the US as well.